 Let me explain.

 First, if you have ever had to integrate using the SOAP protocol, then you already know that it can be cumbersome to use when compared to using lighter frameworks like REST.
 Workday’s API is SOAP.
-Thus, as is the case will all of the Elements in our ecosystem, the Cloud Element’s Workday integration converts and normalizes Workday’s native SOAP API to our uniform REST standards.
+Thus, as is the case with all of the Elements in our ecosystem, the Cloud Elements Workday integration converts and normalizes Workday’s native SOAP API to our uniform REST standards.
 When using the Element, your developers or integration partners don’t need to learn all the intricacies of Workday’s SOAP API!

 Second, Workday’s native SOAP API specification does not support bulk (a.k.a. batch) data.
 So, if your use case requires that data is moved in bulk - say to seed an employee database - you will need to build out a full bulk support framework or write extensive code to move data objects one record at a time.
 If you’ve not done that before, take our word for it, it is not as easy as it sounds.
 There is a lot that you have to account for, including endpoint API request limits, file chunking, error handling, asynchronous processing, callbacks, and so forth.
-However, every Element in the Cloud Elements catalog has a built in bulk framework, and our Workday Element is no exception.
-The integration accommodates for Workday’s missing bulk API support by providing bulk resources out of the box.
+However, every Element in the Cloud Elements catalog has a built-in bulk framework, and our Workday Element is no exception.
+The integration accommodates for Workday’s missing bulk API support by providing bulk resources out-of-the-box.

 Third, the Workday API specification is massive, with over 2000+ resources!
 So, for our first release of the Workday Element, we’ve selected the subset of resources that were the most requested from our customers and prospects.
 This first release supports the high value procure-to-pay workflow - with order-to-cash and hire-to-retire coming soon.

 Don’t want to wait for next Workday release?
 No problem, we’ve got you.
-Every Element in the Cloud Element’s ecosystem is editable and extendable.
+Every Element in the Cloud Elements ecosystem is editable and extendable.
 So, if you are familiar with Workday’s SOAP API, you can use our Element Builder to add in what you need.
-For example, you can easily modify the GET /supplier-classifications resource using our platforms built in tooling:
+For example, you can easily modify the GET /supplier-classifications resource using our platform's built-in tooling:

 Our Elements are all standardized to a common set of features, including the ability to programmatically (or manually via our UI) query the endpoint and determine what objects and associated object metadata are supported by the endpoint’s API.
-These discovery resources are found via the /objects resources built into the Workday Element:
+These discovery resources are found via the /objects resources built into the Workday Element.